FAQs: Virtual Physiotherapy appointments

 Is there anything I need in preparation for my appointment?

-As the appointment is via video using our telemedicine platform, it is worth ensuring you have a good internet connection.
+As the appointment is via video using our telemedicine platform, ensure you have a stable internet connection.
+Unfortunately, your Physiotherapist cannot conduct the session if you are driving.

 How do I change/cancel my appointment?